-Included Smoke-free electronic devices sold by PMI, including devices commercialized through licensing arrangements, and e-vapor devices.
-Additionally, expired/ Loss on Good Destroyed Devices that would otherwise be recycled, and which are shipped for repair (where possible) and subsequent reuse.
-Refresh Services and/or Repair Services have been developed as of IQOS 3 DUO (launched in 2019) and subsequent generations of devices with the blade or IQOS ILUMA Smartcore Induction SystemTM.
+Included Smoke-free electronic devices sold by PMI. including devices commercialized through licensing arrangements, and e-vapor devices.
+Additionally, close to being expired/expired/Loss on Goods Destroyed Devices that would otherwise be recycled, and which are shipped for repair (where possible) and subsequent reuse.
+Refresh services and/or repair services have been developed as of IQOS 3 DUO (launched in 2019) and subsequent generations of devices with the blade or IQOS ILUMA Smartcore Induction SystemTM.

-Excluded Consumable products (including disposable e-vapor), device accessories, and serviced devices.
+Excluded Consumable products including disposable e-vapor and pods.